Website University of California, Irvine (UCI) Sue & Bill Gross School of Nursing

 The School of Nursing is distinguished by its community-based approach to promoting, improving, and sustaining health and wellness throughout the community.
 The School is committed to attracting diverse and stellar faculty to advance the School’s mission and vision.

 In January 2017, the University of California Board of Regents designated the program as the Sue & Bill Gross School of Nursing.
 Ranked as one of the top 50 in research funding, the School of Nursing is dedicated to advancing evidence-based clinical practice and the discipline of Nursing through scholarly research, education, and practice.
-Today, the school is home to more than 200 highly qualified students.
 The School of Nursing offers baccalaureate, masters, and doctoral degrees in Nursing Science.
 Many opportunities exist for collaboration with the campus community and the diverse Orange County community.

 The School of Nursing is one of four academic units in the College of Health Sciences which includes a School of Medicine, and Programs in Public Health and Pharmacy Science, with many opportunities for interdisciplinary research.